• Skip to primary navigation

 Serving

-Enjoy as is, or top with your favorite garnishes and flavors before serving:
+Enjoy as it is, or top with your favorite garnishes and flavors.
+A few ideas include:

 • Avocado or guacamole